Children's Hospital is part of the UPMC family.

 When sedation is needed, there are important rules for eating and drinking that must be followed in the hours before the test.
 One business day before your child’s test, you will receive a phone call from a nurse between the hours of 1 and 9 p.m.
 (Nurses do not make these calls on weekends or holidays.)
 Please have paper and a pen ready to write down these important instructions.

 For all children:

-The flexible bronchoscopy is usually done in an operating room (OR) at Children’s Hospital of Pittsburgh.
+The flexible bronchoscopy is usually done in an operating room (OR) at UPMC Children’s Hospital.
 The bronchoscopy may be done as an outpatient test through the hospital’s Same Day Surgery Center or while your child is a patient in the hospital.
 If your child is in an Intensive Care Unit (ICU), the bronchoscopy can be done right in the ICU bed without moving him or her.

 If your child is having an outpatient bronchoscopy, please allow extra time for driving and parking.

 After you have registered your child at the desk, you will be asked to sit in the waiting area.

 You and your child will be moved to a holding room near the OR.
 There might be other patients and parents in the holding area at the same time.
 You and your child will meet with the actual anesthesia team who will be giving the anesthesia.

 If your child is very scared or upset, the anesthesia team might give a special medication to help him or her relax while still in the holding room.
 This medication may be given by mouth or sprayed into the nose to make him or her sleepy.
 This medication takes effect in about 10 to 15 minutes.
 When the operating room is ready, your child will be taken to the OR and you will be directed to the OR waiting room.